38leinaD/imgbooth/README.md

 # ImgBooth

 ## :sunrise: Inspiration
-I have been building a photobox for my wife's birthday but struggled with the available software.
+For my wife's birthday, I have been building a photobox (wooden box with camera and laptop inside) but struggled with the available software.
 There is no good open-source/free software.
 The one I used on the event was a commercial Windows-based application.
 It did it's job but did not offer a lot of choices I cared for.
 E.g. giving the user the option if he wants to take a single shot or make a series of 4 photos to produce a collage.

 ## :question:	What it does